A pseudospectral approach to rigorous numerical estimation of resonances of transfer operators: Validated numerical methods for pseudospectra

 A natural idea is to tackle the enclosure and exclosure of eigenvalues of an operator $A$ simultaneously by evaluating the modulus of continuity of points in $\sigma(A)$ under perturbation, with the hope that a sufficiently fine discretization ensures that the spectrum of the discretized operator is close to that of the original operator.
 This approach applies in cases where the discretization is norm-continuous with respect to a single norm (as in, e.g., \cite{froyland1997computer}), but also in cases where only a DFLY inequality, as in Assumption \ref{ass:DFLY} following \cite{keller1999stability}, is available.

 On the other hand, in some sense pseudospectrum is unavoidable in estimates of moduli of continuity of eigenvalues.
-Even for finite-dimensional matrices, the \emph{worst-case modulus of continuity of the spectrum is dictated by the shape of the pseudospectrum}, as indicated by the following alternative characterization of pseudospectrum.
+Even for finite-dimensional matrices, the \emph{worst-case modulus of continuity of the spectrum is dictated by the shape of the pseudospectrum}, as indicated by the alternative characterization of pseudospectrum given in Theorem \ref{thm:modulusCtyPseudospec1}, c.f. \cite[Theorem 2.1]{trefethen1999pseudospectra}.
+This idea is implicit, for instance, on a close reading of \cite{keller1999stability}, which requires taking keyhole contour integrals close to the spectrum of the unperturbed operator.